BuckleyResearchLtd/cloudedhills/src/content/essays/entropy.md

  > entropy always increases

 followed by some philosophy about embracing disorder or chaos.
-There's times where they can be well written, but fundamentally I have a problem with them.
+There's times where these discussions can be well written, but fundamentally I have a problem with them.
 They are wrong.
 And in being wrong, they often hide a much better metaphor for life.

 Entropy is a weird thing.
 It's a useful concept for everyday life, but we only learn about it in chemistry.
 As such, it's badly understood.
 For me, it took doing a masters in chemistry to start to understand entropy.